 Have I got a treat for you.
 I’d have you close your eyes and hold out your hands, but we’ll save that for another time.
 Right now, I want to help you add another winner to your ever-growing collection of recipes that set you apart as a cook and make people think you are a […]

-I know what you’re thinking: Make the Thanksgiving mashed potatoes AND gravy ahead of time—several days before the big day?
+I know what you’re thinking: Make the Thanksgiving mashed potatoes AND gravy ahead of time—up to several days before the big day?
 Like serve leftovers for the biggest best meal of the year?
 You have got to be kidding.
-Well yes, that is exactly what I am suggesting and will be doing myself, but let me be […]
+Well yes, that is exactly what I am suggesting and will be doing myself, but let […]

 In this post last minute ideas to celebrate Valentines Day including dozens of gifts that are sure to please your Valentines without breaking the bank, divided into three categories—Gifts for Kids, Gifts for Her, and Gifts for Him.
 Honestly, this is so much fun.